jsadsad/aA_Classwork/W10D5/notes.md

 The state of React is a piece of data that the specific component needs.

+In react, the local state lives in each component.

+In redux, global state is the single source of truth that lives in the global redux store slice of state.

 # State to Components

 - `Provider`: takes in store as a prop and provides the store to the component hierarchy.